Bodyweight management

 The routine

-The meal plan for ordinary days:
+The meal plan for ordinary days (Fat-burning):

-• At lunchtime, I have three pieces of rye bread with eg. cold cuts, salmon, mackerel, hummus, pâté.
+• At lunchtime, I have three pieces of rye bread with eg. cold cuts, salmon, mackerel, hummus, and pâté.

 • At about 15 o’clock porridge made from oatmeal and müsli, no added sugar